 To make a long story short, I left home at 21, quitting my job, leaving my friends and family to see the American Southwest for myself.
 In California I eventually met my wife, and together we had 3 children, and created our own design studio - and the tasks of running a business and raising a family took a priority to Photography.
 During that time I stopped taking pictures.

 Years later, in early 2005, inspired by my wife, children and friends - I again picked up my cameras.
-Today I see myself on a passionate mission to make up for years of lost time - creating images that help evoke how I see our wonderful planet.
+I now see myself on a mission to make up for years of lost time - creating images that help evoke how I see our wonderful planet.

 I live with my wife Wendy, my son Joshua, our dog Jet and our bratty cat Jax in Studio City, California.